 Purges the messages from a physical destination in the specified JMS Service configuration of the specified target.
 Supported in remote mode only.
-For procedural information in this guide, see To Purge Messages From a Physical Destination.
+For procedural information in this guide, see jms-ping list-jmsdest

+To Purge Messages From a Physical Destination.